meower-media/server/README.md

 ## NOTICE
 This is the APIv0 Branch of Code!
 This API code will only be maintained up until when New Meower is released.

-APIv0 will be upgraded automatically to APIv1 when New Meower is released.
+APIv0 will be upgraded automatically to APIv1 when Beta 6 is released.
 The API can be found at https://api.meower.org/

 ## Installing Dependencies
 * Run `pip3 install -r requirements.txt` in the downloaded and unzipped directory